Suspect herbicide resistance? Submit weed seeds for screening

-Trouble controlling weeds?
-Submit seeds for herbicide resistance screening.
+Collect weed seeds September-October to submit for herbicide resistance screening.

-To screen for resistance during the winter months, seeds are cleaned from dried plant material (Photo 1), treated for dormancy, grown in the greenhouse and treated with up to seven different herbicides (herbicides screened are based on the species, cropping system, suspected resistance and quantity of seedlings).
+To screen for resistance, seeds are cleaned from dried plant material, treated for dormancy, grown in the greenhouse and treated with up to seven different herbicides (herbicides screened are based on the species, cropping system, suspected resistance, and quantity of seedlings).
+A known susceptible population is tested alongside all samples to verify results.
 The duration of the process depends on the species, but results are usually available no later than March.
 New incidence of resistance (i.e., not previously confirmed in Michigan) require additional testing.

-If you plan to submit a sample, refer to the factsheet “Tips for Collecting Weed Seeds” to ensure you are collecting mature seed, have sufficient quantity and it is packaged properly.
-The factsheet also contains the submission address: MSU Plant & Pest Diagnostics, 578 Wilson Rd.
-Room 107, East Lansing, MI 48824.
+Most weed seeds from summer annual species are maturing by September to October, depending on the species and time of emergence.
+If you plan to submit a sample, refer to the factsheet “Tips for Collecting Weed Seeds” to ensure you collect mature seeds (Figure 1), gather a sufficient quantity and package them properly.
+If the species you are submitting is not on the sheet, we can discuss tips for successful collection of mature seeds on a case-by-case basis.
 A submission form is needed with the sample, which can be found at the link or on the general Plant & Pest Diagnostics website.

-Further information on herbicide-resistant weed species in Michigan can be found on the “Cumulative map of herbicide resistant weeds in Michigan” (Photo 2).
+Further information on herbicide-resistant weed species confirmed in Michigan can be found on the “History & Map of Herbicide-Resistant Weeds in Michigan” (Figure 2).